 Candidates can also review the UPSC 2020 Prelims Analysis at the linked article and get details about the subject-wise weightage.

 Take a look at the following table and graph, which gives the subject-wise breakup of the questions asked in this year’s UPSC Prelims.

-As you can see from the graph, current affairs was the area from where maximum number of questions were asked.
+As you can see from the graph, current affairs were the area from where the maximum number of questions were asked.
 Thus, the old adage that newspapers are the key to cracking the IAS exam has been proved true yet again.

 BYJU’S presents the most important news and views from the newspapers in a classified and student-friendly manner in the Daily Comprehensive News Analysis (CNA), to aid your IAS preparation.

 Before we proceed towards a detailed analysis of the 2019 prelims paper, let us go through the UPSC syllabus and pattern for Prelims (GS 1).

 - The General Studies (GS) Paper 1 comprises of 100 questions, all of which are of the MCQ type.